chazzka/clanekcathedral/clanek.md

 We can leverage on this knowledge and try to provide new, previously unseen novel datapoints to the algorithm to make it predict its label.
 First, we use Scikit Isolation Forest *fit* method, to fit the regular data.
 With the data fit, we add a bunch of new, unseen, possibly novelty datapoints.
-Figure X shows the result of *predict* method when adding new data.
+Figure X shows the result of *predict* method with the new data added.